rosie-roses/weather-app/README.md

 Weathrly is a weather application built with **React**, **TypeScript**, and **Vite** that provides users with detailed weather data using the [OpenWeatherMap API](https://openweathermap.org/api).
 With Weathrly, users can access real-time weather information, hourly forecasts, and a 5-day outlook for any city.
 The app also allows users to search for cities, view their local weather, and manage a list of favorite cities 🌟.

+React Query is used in Weathrly to handle data fetching from the OpenWeatherMap API.
+It helps manage cache, retries, background data synchronisation, and loading states, providing a smooth and optimised user experience when interacting with weather data.

-The application has been deployed to production and is now live! 🎉 You can access it at [weather-app-ten-fawn-77.vercel.app](https://weather-app-ten-fawn-77.vercel.app/).
+The application has been deployed to production and is now live! 🎉 You can access it at [weather-app-six-black-74.vercel.app](https://weather-app-six-black-74.vercel.app).

 ## <a name="tech-stack">🛠️ Tech Stack</a>